godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Switches the current scene to another scene
+Switches the game from the current scene to another scene.
+Use this to move
+the player to a new room when they walk through an unlocked door, for
+example.

 **Parameters**